Coffee House at Exchange

 Wind your Tuesday afternoon down with free musical performances at Exchange.
 Tuesday Coffee House at the Exchange is a BID sponsored event where you can sit back relax and enjoy a variety of music ranging from smooth jazz to Indie, pop, and folk.
 Tuesday Coffee House will occur every Tuesday between 4PM-6PM from January into March!

-Enjoy a coffee or latte from Blue Bottle Coffee or treat yourself to an artisan sandwich, quinoa bowl, or a fresh salad from Bailey & Sage all of which are conveniently located in Exchange at 100 Federal Street.
+Enjoy a coffee or latte from or treat yourself to an artisan sandwich, quinoa bowl, or a fresh salad from Bailey & Sage all of which are conveniently located in Exchange at 100 Federal Street.

 Scheduled List of Performances: